Matheesha-w/Online_Advertising_Agency---AdMaven/README.md

 ## 🧠 About the Project

 **AdMaven** is a university-level project built as a simulated **online advertising agency platform** that bridges the gap between content creators, advertisers, and popular brand channels.
 Users can easily create, manage, and publish their advertisements through our network and available brand partnerships.
+Used HTML,CSS,JS,MSSQL,PHP to develop a fully functional web application with interative components ,capableof handling user inputs ,have database functions

 The platform is fully responsive and built using: